nailyav/ssad/README.md

 # Reverse the string and code using alphabet position
 # About this project
 ## A program that reverses the given string and codes it by alphabet position.
-You can use it in your Python invironment.
+You can use it in your Python environment.

 # Getting started
 You need to have python3 installed.
 You can install it by [visiting python official site][1].
-Also you need to have pip installed.
+Also, you need to have pip installed.
 You can install it by visiting [official site][2]
 1. Open any Python environment
 2. Run the program
 ![image](https://github.com/nailyav/ssad/blob/main/screenshots/run.png)